PF

 Instructions

-1. 1In a small bowl, combine ¼ cup of the soy sauce, the vinegar, sugar, and ¼ cup water.
+1. 1In a small bowl, whisk together ¼ cup soy sauce, the rice vinegar, sugar, and ¼ cup water.
 Set aside.

-2. 2In a large bowl, whisk together the remaining ¼ cup of soy sauce and the cornstarch until smooth.
-Add the chicken and toss to coat.
+2. 2In a large bowl, whisk together the remaining ¼ cup soy sauce and the cornstarch until smooth.
+Add the chicken and toss to coat evenly.

-3. 3Heat 1 tablespoon of the sesame oil and 1 tablespoon of the vegetable oil in a large skillet over high heat.
-Once the oil is glistening, working in batches, cook the chicken, stirring, until lightly browned, on both sides, about 8 minutes total per batch.
-Add the remaining vegetable oil as needed.
-Transfer the chicken to a plate.
+3. 3Heat 1 tablespoon sesame oil and 1 tablespoon vegetable oil in a large skillet over high heat until glistening.
+Working in batches, cook the chicken, stirring occasionally, until golden brown on both sides and internal temperature reaches 165°F, about 8 minutes per batch.
+Transfer to a plate and add more vegetable oil as needed between batches.

 Nutrition — Per Serving